-Acknowledgement: Within 5 working days of receipt in Business Unit
+Acknowledgement: Within 5 workings days

-Response: Within 21 working days of receipt in Business Unit
+Response: Within 21 working days

-We strive to acknowledge and resolve complaints within these timeframes; however, if the matter is complex or involves a considerable amount of information, it may take longer to respond.
+12.5.2 We strive to acknowledge and resolve complaints within these timeframes; however, if the matter is complex or involves a considerable amount of information, it may take longer to respond.
 If the response is likely to exceed these timeframes, we will contact you with a revised expected completion date.

-PROMULGATING LESSONS LEARNED
+13. PROMULGATING LESSONS LEARNED

-The resolution of a complaint is not the last step in effective complaint handling.
-A complaint may point to a systemic administrative problem in the agency - a defect in administration that may have occurred in other cases and could occur again in the future.

-As a directorate, we have committed to using complaint data and trending analysis to improve our service delivery.
+- 13.1 The resolution of a complaint is not the last step in effective complaint handling.
+A complaint may point to a systemic administrative problem in the directorate a defect in administration that may have occurred in other cases and could occur again in the future. - 13.2 As a directorate, we have committed to using complaint data and trending analysis to improve our service delivery.
 Lessons learned throughout the complaints process will be promulgated across the directorate to exploit business improvement opportunities.

-10. ALTERNATIVE COMPLAINT RESOLUTION METHODS
+14. ALTERNATIVE COMPLAINT RESOLUTION METHODS

-If you are unsatisfied with the resolution of your complaint under this policy, you may be able to refer the matter to one of the following bodies where appropriate:
+- 14.1 If you are unsatisfied with the resolution of your complaint under this policy, you may be able to refer the matter to one of the following bodies where appropriate:

 - ACT Ombudsman

 - ACT Human Rights Commission

-- ACT Administrative Appeals Tribunal

-- Office of the Australian Information Commissioner

-- Public Interest Disclosure Officers

-You will be advised of the most appropriate avenue for review at the finalisation of your complaint.
+- ACT Administrative Appeals Tribunal - Office of the Australian Information Commissioner - Public Interest Disclosure Officers - 14.2 You will be advised of the most appropriate avenue for review at the finalisation of your complaint.